fabian-gubler/cellster/README.md

 With an abundance of text-based collaborative tools, collaborative spreadsheet editing remains a daunting challenge.
 By harnessing the inherent structure of Excel formulas, we're crafting a solution that promises precise merging with reduced conflicts.

-### Project Description

-We're building a tool to facilitate offline collaborative editing of spreadsheet formulas.
-Leveraging the structure of Excel formulas, we'll merge changes using their AST representations, ensuring more efficient and accurate results.

 ## 🚀 Getting Started